ZhengpingHu/NLP_Visualization/README.md

 Run backend.py to start the server.

-Open index.html in a browser to access the visualization dashboard.
+Open `index.html` in a browser to access the visualization dashboard.

-Default accessing location for the Demo website:[Here](https://192.168.0.246:6612).
+Default accessing location for the Demo website: [Here](https://192.168.0.246:6612).
+(Please click after you run the backend.py, the location is: 192.168.0.246:6612)

+Modify the default access location at `backend.py`.